meteor/meteor/docs/rules/no-template-lifecycle-assignments.md

-#  Prevent deprecated template lifecycle callback assignments (no-blaze-lifecycle-assignment)
+#  Prevent deprecated template lifecycle callback assignments (no-template-lifecycle-assignments)

 Assigning lifecycle callbacks to template properties has been deprecated in favor of the more robust template lifecycle callback registration functions.